capr/luapower-work/terra/tr.md

-Subpixel rendering is a rendering technique that tries to effectively triple the perceived resolution of a RGB LCD display by taking advantage of the fact that each pixel on a LCD display is actually composed of three individual subpixels fore red, green and blue respectively.
+Subpixel rendering is a rendering technique that tries to effectively triple the perceived resolution of a RGB LCD display by taking advantage of the fact that each pixel on a LCD display is actually composed of three individual subpixels for red, green and blue respectively.
 Microsoft calls this ClearType.
 In practice this technique often creates visible color fringes (aka chromatic aliasing) because of many factors that are hard to control or not known by the rendering engine.
 FreeType can do subpixel rendering but